Irish Whiskey Blends For Any OccasionBy Stephanie Moreno

 And just in case you’ve forgotten the particulars, here’s a quick cheat sheet.

--Must be distilled, aged and bottled in the Republic and/or Northern Ireland.
+-Must be distilled, aged and bottled on the island of Ireland.

 -It is comprised of a mix of at least two styles of Irish whiskey: single malt, single grain, and/or single pot still whiskeys.